Spaaaacccee/flex/docs/File & Data Management.md

 - All traffic is encrypted using SSL/TLS (Secure Socket Layer/Transport Layer Security), the industry standard for web traffic security.

+### Database security and Accessibility

 - Database operations are protected via security configurations that permits only authenticated users from making specific changes.

+- Most database operations are done through _transactions_, which guarantee that the operation can be performed on the latest version of the data, and can merge successfully with operations done at the same time by other users.

 ### File security and Accessibility